emrahsariboz/DataStructuresWithCpp/100DaysOfCode/Data Structures C++/r1-log.md

-## Day 29
+## Day 30
-### 10/10/19
+### 10/11/19

 - ## Recursion
 ### What did I do:
+   I solved a couple of recursion challenges and learned about full, complete binary tree and their growth rate.

+## Where I Left Off
-  I kept working on tree data structure where I learned efficency analyse of binary tree, complete tree, n-ary trees.
+  I will keep working on tree and recursion for couple of weeks.
-  Learned how to derive formulas to get total min and max number of nodes from given height and vise versa.

-  Then, I jumped to recursion, where I learned how tree recursion works.
-When a function calls itself at least twice, it is called tree recursion.
-Its not efficient at all.
+## Day 31
+### 10/12/19

+- ## Binary Tree
+### What did I do:
+  I learned different traversal methods on binary tree.
+Started to create binary tree using Node class and Queue data structure.

 ## [Link To Work](https://github.com/emrahsariboz/Cpp-Projects/tree/master/100DaysOfCode/Data%20Structures%20C%2B%2B/Circular%20Doubly%20LinkedList)

 ## Where I Left Off
-  I will keep working on tree and recursion for couple of weeks.
+  I will refresh my queue implementation and complete the binary tree tomorrow.